OS: iPadOS 15

 Weight: 1.07 lbs (Wi-Fi), 1.09 lbs (Wi-Fi + Cellular)

 The Apple iPad 2021 (starting at $329) is little different from its predecessor, offering the same winning combination of beauty and speed in a slim, relatively affordable package.
-It's still one of the best tablets you can buy, and this year’s model sports a faster A13 Bionic chip and an impressive new front-facing camera that set it apart from earlier models.
+It's still one of the best tablets and best cheap tablets you can buy, and this year’s model sports a faster A13 Bionic chip and an impressive new front-facing camera that set it apart from earlier models.

 However, I could stand to see Apple do a little more to improve the base iPad’s design.
 It still has thick black bezels around the screen, especially around the top and bottom, and it’s still limited to charging via Lightning cable when most iPads now support USB-C charging.
 On the bright side, it still has a headphone jack too, which for some people will make this the only iPad worth buying.